Welcome to part 14 of a brand new mega list for CelJaded’s Top 100 Best Video Games. This seventeenth post features entry #6 – Sonic & Knuckles.

 One of the areas that Sonic & Knuckles improves on with regards to its predecessors is the story.
 Although straightforward and clearly inspired by other sources, Sonic & Knuckles presents a narrative befitting of its 16-bit design.

-There are no video sequences, speech bubbles, or descriptive text used in-game, instead the story is something much more organic that you come to understand and appreciate as you play.
+There are no video sequences, speech bubbles, or descriptive text used in-game, instead the story is something more organic that you come to understand and appreciate as you play.

 Sonic & Knuckles features many two-stage levels that blend concise set pieces and turbulent gameplay to quickly drop players into new and unexpected situations.